 Google sitemaps

-Saturday 4 June 2005This is more than 19 years old.
+Saturday 4 June 2005This is over 19 years old.
 Be careful.

 Google sitemaps are Google’s definition of an XML sitemap file.
 The file can be used by search engine spiders to know which pages to fetch, including expected change frequency, and priority within the site.
 Very simple, but an effective way for site maintainers to direct spiders to the parts of their site they want spidered.